 Aging is one of the most common indicators of hearing loss–and let’s face it, try as we might, we can’t escape aging.
 Sure, coloring your hair might make you look younger, but it doesn’t actually change your age.
-But did you know that hearing loss has also been linked to health problems that are treatable, and in some cases, preventable?
+But did you know that hearing loss has also been linked to health problems associated with aging that are treatable, and in some cases, preventable?
 Here’s a look at a few examples–#2 might surprise you.

 A widely-cited 2008 study that looked at over 5,000 American adults found that people who had been diagnosed with diabetes were twice as likely to suffer mild or greater hearing loss when tested with low- or mid-frequency sounds.
 (Impairment was also more likely with high-frequency sounds, but not as severe.)
-The researchers also found that subjects who were prediabetic–in other words, those with blood sugar levels that are elevated, but not high enough to be diagnosed as diabetes–were 30 percent more likely to have hearing loss than those with normal blood sugar.
+The researchers also found that subjects who were prediabetic–in other words, those with blood sugar levels that are elevated but not high enough to be diagnosed as diabetes–were 30 percent more likely to have hearing loss than those with normal blood sugar.
 A more recent 2013 meta-study (yup, a study of studies) found that the link between diabetes and hearing loss was consistent, even when controlling for other variables.

 So it’s pretty established that diabetes is linked to an increased risk of hearing loss.
-But why would diabetes put you at higher risk of suffering from hearing loss?
+But why would diabetes put you at a higher risk of suffering from hearing loss?
 Science is at a bit of a loss here.
 Diabetes is linked to a wide range of health issues, and in particular, can cause physical damage to the eyes, kidneys, and extremities.
 One theory is that the condition might impact the ears in a similar way, damaging blood vessels in the inner ear.
 But it could also be related to overall health management.
 A 2015 study that looked at U.S. military veterans underscored the link between hearing loss and diabetes, but in particular, it found that those with uncontrolled diabetes–in other words, people who are not managing their blood sugar or otherwise treating the disease–suffered worse outcomes.
 If you are concerned that you may be prediabetic or have undiagnosed diabetes, it’s important to speak to a doctor and get your blood sugar tested.
-By the same token, if you’re having trouble hearing, it’s a good idea to reach out to a hearing specialist.
+By the same token, if you have trouble hearing, it’s a good idea to reach out to a hearing specialist.

 Why would having trouble hearing make you fall?
 Though our ears play an important role in helping us balance, there are other reasons why hearing loss could get you down (in this case, very literally).
 Though this study didn’t delve into what had caused the subjects’ falls, the authors speculated that having trouble hearing what’s around you (and missing an important sound like a car honking) could be one issue.
 But it could also go the other way–if difficulty hearing means you’re paying more attention to sounds than to your surroundings, it could be easy to trip and fall.
 The good news here is that treating hearing loss could potentially reduce your risk of suffering a fall.